America was formed in London by Dan Peek, Gerry Beckley and Dewey Bunnell where their folks were stationed in US military bases in the United Kingdom.

 Although America has tended to be seen as bland, they have maintained a huge international fan base, and in a few surprising quarters, too – British indie-dance act Ultramarine dedicated their brilliant 1992 album, Every Man And Woman Is A Star, to Dewey.

 A measure of the faith the band had managed to rekindle by the mid-nineties was the long-term contract they signed with Oxygen records.
 Human Nature (1998) being the first result.
-Billboard magazine called it ‘Vintage America,’ a good description for a sound which now combined the classic AOR angle with a hint of the folksy roots of the seventies.
+Billboard magazine called it ‘Vintage America,’ a good description for a sound that now combined the classic AOR angle with a hint of the folksy roots of the seventies.

 Dan Peek died in 2011.